leozilla/knowhow/performance/benchmarks.md

     + [OpenJDK MicroBenchmarks](https://wiki.openjdk.java.net/display/HotSpot/MicroBenchmarks)
     + [Anatomy of a flawed benchmark](http://www.ibm.com/developerworks/java/library/j-jtp02225/index.html)

+# Setup

+See: [Performance Methodology I], [Performance Methodology II]

+A **proper test environment**:

+ * Relevant: reproduces the phenomena (production like, relevant data volume and veracity)
+ * Isolated: leaves out unwanted effects
+ * Measurable: provides metrics
+ * Reliable: produces consistent result (usage patterns)

+## Steps

+ 1. Install + configure app to same specs as production
+ 2. Setup monitoring
+ 3. Kill everything on the system which is not running in production or better yet test on production system (not necessarily in production)
+ 4. Spike test to ensure correctness
+ 5. Actual test
+ 6. Collect and validate data
+ 7. Repeat

 # Guidelines and Problems

 Mainly Shipilevs ([JMH the lesser of two evils], [The Art of Java Benchmarking]) and Alexandrescu ([Writing Fast Code I], [Writing Fast Code II]) thoughts.